HTTP - Responses

 You can introduce your custom fields in case you are going to write your own custom Web Client and Server.

-Following is an example of HTTP response message showing error condition when web server could not find requested page:
+The following example shows an HTTP response message displaying error condition when the web server could not find the requested page:

-Following is an example of HTTP response message showing error condition when web server encountered a wrong HTTP version in given HTTP request:
+Following is an example of HTTP response message showing error condition when the web server encountered a wrong HTTP version in the given HTTP request: